The Film Team

 Losing her brother 20 years ago to a heroin overdose, inspired this pediatric ER physician to start “Utah Naloxone”.
 Through her grassroots advocacy, she, and her brother Sam are advocating for more education, awareness, and access to this lifesaving drug.

 Through community outreach and engagement, we hope that Dying in Vein will bring awareness and understanding to this deadly public health crisis.
 By breaking down stigmas and misconceptions, and bringing addiction out of the closet, more people will have access to the resources they need to get well.
-In 2017 we hope to have screened in over 100 communities across the United States.

 Talk about addiction.
 It’s a disease.